Biancabrown/how-are-job-hiries-choosen/overview.md

+Bianca Brown
+4th year student Kartiznel Lab

-##How are candidates chosen Graduate Student Member Perspective -- A summary?
+How are candidates chosen Graduate Student Member Perspective -- A summary?

 Since I was on the graduate hiring committee, I wanted to add some insight into how the candidates were chosen.